kaikaiyao/kaikaiyao.github.io/_pages/about.md

 I obtained my Bachelor’s degree in Theoretical and Applied Mechanics from [Fudan University](https://www.fudan.edu.cn/en/) and my Master’s degree in Mechanical Engineering from [Johns Hopkins University](https://www.jhu.edu/).
 At Johns Hopkins, my research focused on Deep Learning applications in cellular biophysics.
 I was privileged to explore the depths of Statistics and Machine Learning through both coursework and research.

-Before joining the University of Edinburgh, I also gained valuable industry experience in AI.
+Before joining the University of Edinburgh, I also gained many years of valuable industry experience in AI.
 I worked as an AI Frameworks Engineer and Domain Lead at [Intel](https://www.intel.com/content/www/us/en/homepage.html), and as an AI Algorithm Engineer at [Huawei](https://www.huawei.com/en/).
+I specialized in model acceleration and DL frameworks optimization, emphasizing mixed precision and model quantization techniques.